cgat-developers/ruffus/doc/tutorials/new_tutorial/command_line.rst

 ******************************************************

-    Optionally specify the number of parallel strands of execution and which is the final task.
+    Optionally specify the number of parallel strands of execution and which is the last *target* task to run.
+    The pipeline will run starting from any out-of-date tasks which precede the *target* and proceed no further beyond the *target*.

         .. code-block:: bash